Ambrose Hardinge Giffard

 Sir Ambrose Hardinge Giffard (1771–1827) was chief justice of British Ceylon.

 Life

 Giffard was born in Dublin in 1771, the eldest son of John Giffard (1745–1819), high sheriff of Dublin in 1794, accountant-general of customs in Dublin, and a prominent loyalist.
-His mother was Sarah, daughter of William Norton, esq., of Ballynaclash, co.
-Wexford.
+His mother was Sarah, daughter of William Norton, esq., of Ballynaclash, County Wexford.
 Giffard's grandfather was John Giffard of Torrington, Devon, who gave crucial evidence in the famous Annesley trial of 1743, evidence that turned the scales dramatically in favour of the claimant, James Annesley.
 Ambrose Hardinge was an attorney engaged in the case by James Annesley's patron Daniel Mackercher.
 These two names, Mackercher and Hardinge, recurred in the career of John's son, John, and their kindness to the son sprang from the great esteem in which they held his father - esteem that was reciprocated by John junior when he christened his eldest son Ambrose Hardinge Giffard.